plzhan/Porn-identification/README.md

     return input_arr

 data = Input_One_pics(image_path)
-model.predict(data)  # here input one img_array and dim have to be [1, 224, 224, 3], 3 means three channels
+model.predict(data)  # here input one img_array and its dim has to be [1, 224, 224, 3], 3 means three channels.
 ```